LearnDVCS/LearnDVCS.github.io/GLOSSARY.md

 Centralized Version Control System

 ## Code Repository
 A DVCS/CVCS "database" containing the development history of some source code.
+Code repositories are often referred to as "**Repos**".